-Glass failure (or fracture) analysis is a powerful tool combining glass fractography and microscopy to diagnose and determine the root cause of a breakage or product failure.
+Glass failure (or fracture) analysis is a powerful tool combining glass fractography and microscopy to diagnose and determine the root cause of glassware breakage or product failure.

 Glass items are very strong when used correctly, however damage or defects can cause unexpected failure.
 Reasons for breakages include design problems, glass quality issues, manufacturing or processing issues, material interaction, mishandling or abuse.

 Circumstances surrounding a glass breakage can often be unclear.
-Using the evidence within the broken sample, we can diagnose the true cause of glass failure, which can help eliminate future problems and resolve disputes.
-(It is essential that all pieces of broken glass are retained to allow a full investigation to be conducted.)
-Our services include laboratory inspection, on-site investigation and auditing, and an expert witness service for legal or civil disputes.
+Using the evidence within the broken sample, we can diagnose glass breakage and the true cause of glass failure, which can help eliminate future problems and resolve disputes.
+(It is essential that all pieces of broken glass or glass fragments are retained to allow a full investigation to be conducted.)
+Our glass breakage analysis services include laboratory inspection, on-site investigation and auditing, and an expert witness service for legal or civil disputes.

 Our preventative quality assessments and performance testing ensures due diligence is completed before products are placed on the market, or following concerns or complaints about existing products.